 - Right-click it and mouse over “Set priority”.

 - Click on “High” to set it.

-Uneven frame rates and stuttering go hand-in-hand in Hogwarts Legacy.
-Hopefully at least one of these solutions will help you get better performance in the game.
+Uneven frame rates and stuttering go hand-in-hand.
+Hopefully at least one of these solutions will help you get better performance in Hogwarts Legacy on PC.
 Stay tuned for more Hogwarts Legacy tips and tricks articles.
-If you're running into the blue characters bug, we've got a fix for that.
+If you’re running into the blue characters bug, we’ve got a fix for that.